Docker CLI

 Build the image for a specific release

-You can build a specific release by appending the release tag with #<release-tag>
+You can build a specific release by appending the release tag with #<release-tag> to the command.
+For example:

 docker build -t 2fauth/2fauth https://github.com/Bubka/2FAuth.git#v2.1.0